 The Working Groups have continued to conduct policy debate sessions in their deliberations.
 The Member Country experts discuss policy recommendations on the theme of the meeting based on intensive research as well as the responses by Member Countries to the policy questions, which are communicated to the focal points before each WG meeting.
 These policy recommendations are then referred to the Ministerial Session for consideration and adoption.
-Accordingly, the recommendations of the 15th round of WG meetings (14th for Financial Cooperation WG) will be submitted to the 36th Session of the COMCEC to be held on 23-26 November 2020 for consideration and necessary action.
+Accordingly, the recommendations of the 15th round of WG meetings (14th for Financial Cooperation WG) will be submitted to the 36th Session of the COMCEC for consideration and necessary action.